tinymovr/Tinymovr/docs/quickstart.rst

 IPython should display an array of device-related information.

-If you are using a Tinymovr Dev Kit, the motor and encoder should have been already calibrated.
+If using a Tinymovr Servo Kit/Tinymovr Dev Kit, the motor and encoder should have been already calibrated.
 If you have your own setup, or if you experience problems with prior calibration, you'll need to go through the following brief calibration procedure.

 .. note::
    After issuing the command below, the motor will spin.
-Ensure the rotor is free of obstructions or loads.
+Ensure the rotor is free of obstructions or loads, and the motor is firmly fixed.

 .. code-block:: python